AACTA Raymond Longford Award

 The first AFI Raymond Longford Award was awarded to Ian Dunlop (director) in 1968, and since then, many icons of the Australian screen industry have been bestowed this prestigious Award, including Peter Weir, Geoffrey Rush, Fred Schepisi, Ken G. Hall, Tim Burstall, Charles ‘Bud’ Tingwell, Jack Thompson, Jan Chapman, David Stratton, and many more.

 Following the launch of AACTA in 2011, two AACTA Raymond Longford Awards have been presented.

 The recipient of the inaugural AACTA Raymond Longford Award, presented in January 2012, was acclaimed cinematographer, Don McAlpine.
-Producer Al Clark was awarded the AACTA Raymond Longford Award in January 2013 – see profile below.
+Producer Al Clark was awarded the AACTA Raymond Longford Award in January 2013.

+Actress Jacki Weaver received the AACTA Raymond Longford Award at the 3rd AACTA Awards in January 2014 — see profile below.

 For a list of all past Raymond Longford Award Recipients, click here.